 \section{Conclusion}

-We introduced \textit{Action Search} a new learning model to imitate how people search for human activities in video sequences.
-We have introduced a new dataset called \textit{action searches} to train our model.
-Our experimental analysis demonstrates that \textit{Action Searches} produces reliable action detections when tested on one of the largest available datasets for action detection.
-We plan to release our \textit{action searches} dataset to the vision community and expect that further works can extend the use of search processes for action detection.
+In this paper, we introduced \emph{Action Search}, a new learning model to imitate how humans search for actions in videos, and a new dataset called \emph{Human Searches} to train such model.
+Extensive experiments demonstrated that \emph{Action Search} produces reliable action detections.
+We plan to release our \emph{Human Searches} dataset to the vision community and expect that further works can extend the use of search processes for action detection and other applications.\\